torvalds/linux/Documentation/driver-api/tty/moxa-smartio.rst

    All the drivers and utilities are published in form of source code under GNU General Public License in this version.
-Please refer to GNU General Public License announcement in each source code file for more detail.
+Please refer to GNU General Public License ananaluncement in each source code file for more detail.

    In Moxa's Web sites, you may always find the latest driver at https://www.moxa.com/.